The Journey (1959 film)

 The Journey is a 1959 American drama film directed by Anatole Litvak.
 A group of Westerners try to flee Hungary after the Soviet Union moves to crush the Hungarian Revolution of 1956.
-It stars Deborah Kerr, Yul Brynner, Jason Robards and Robert Morley.
-Deborah Kerr and Yul Brynner were paired again since they starred in The King and I in 1956, where he had an Oscar-winning performance.
+It has Ron Howard in his first credited acting role, Deborah Kerr, Yul Brynner, Jason Robards and Robert Morley.
+Deborah Kerr and Yul Brynner were paired for the first time since they starred in The King and I in 1956.
 The Journey was shot in Metrocolor.